XMPP-Interop-Testing/xmpp-interop-testing.github.io/_documentation/docker.md

 This guide is intended for XMPP Server developers who are building their server using a continuous integration solution that is capable of launching Docker instances.

-The Docker-based approach has been created for those development environment that doesn't match [any of our other, more specific CI-integrations](/index#installation--configuration), but it none-the-less offers the full range of features.
+The Docker-based approach has been created for those development environments that don't match [any of our other, more specific CI-integrations](/index#installation--configuration), but it none-the-less offers the full range of features.

 This guide demonstrates how to add XMPP Interoperability and Standards Conformance tests integrated into a build & test pipeline.
 It is assumed that you already have a pipeline established, and wish to add the additional checks provided by our project.

 Docker container images for the XMPP Interop Testing project are published to [the GitHub Package / Container registry of our project](https://github.com/orgs/XMPP-Interop-Testing/packages).
 Using them can be as simple as this:

 {% highlight bash %}
-docker pull ghcr.io/xmpp-interop-testing/xmpp_interop_tests:main
+docker pull ghcr.io/xmpp-interop-testing/xmpp_interop_tests:latest

 docker run \
     --network=host \
-    ghcr.io/xmpp-interop-testing/xmpp_interop_tests:main \
+    ghcr.io/xmpp-interop-testing/xmpp_interop_tests:latest \
     --domain=shakespeare.lit \
     --adminAccountUsername=juliet \
     --adminAccountPassword=O_Romeo_Romeo